 There are no restricted files in this collection.

 Copyright was not transferred to the University of Maryland with the physical gift of the materials.
 The composer, his heirs, or his publishers retain any copyright possessed in the collection.
 The University of Maryland Libraries is granted permission for the use in scholarly research by the Libraries’ patrons under fair use in Section 107 of the U.S. Copyright Act.

-Lawrence Kenneth Moss (b.
-Los Angeles, 1927) is an American composer and teacher.
+Dr. Lawrence Kenneth Moss (b.
+Los Angeles, 1927 - d.
+June 24, 2022) was an American composer and teacher.
 He received a B.A. from University of California, Los Angeles, a M.A. from the Eastman School of Music, and a Ph.D. at University of Southern California in 1957 where he studied with Leon Kirchner (1919-2009).
-The recipient of several commissions and grants (including two Guggenheim awards and a Fulbright), Moss has seen his work performed around the world.
-Moss served as a composition professor at Mills College (1956-1958), Yale University (1960-1968), and the University of Maryland (1969-2014).
+The recipient of several commissions and grants (including two Guggenheim awards and a Fulbright), Dr. Moss' work has been performed around the world.
+He served as a composition professor at Mills College (1956-1958), Yale University (1960-1968), and the University of Maryland (1969-2014).

-Moss continues to compose from his home in Silver Spring, MD.
+Dr. Moss continued to compose from his home in Silver Spring, Maryland until his death in June 2022.
 His works are published through Alfred, Carl Fischer, Dorn, McGinnis & Marx, Roncorp, Seesaw Music, and Theodore Presser.

 This collection is arranged into seven series:

 Gift of Lawrence K. Moss in multiple shipments following his retirement from UMD: June through August 2014; November 2015; March 2016; 2020-2022.